hearthandsinc/challenges/ai/readme.md

 We enforce no technical constraints: you are free to choose the language, data layer, network protocol, and design your API as you see fit.
 You are purposefully being given a lot of freedom here, and you will not be judged on these decisions alone, but we will challenge the understanding of the trade-offs you make.

+You can find a simple boilerplate for a Go/PGSQL/Qdrant app [here](https://github.com/hearthandsinc/challenges/tree/main/ai/boilterplate), but again, you are free to use any technology you want.

 Functional requirements:

 - [ ] Users can search through their chat history using natural language.
+To evaluate the solution, we'll be asking questions from Matthias, Aymeric and David's point of view:
+- Matthias' id is: `018f2685-a936-44a9-8ff4-9ef0c98289b8`
+- Aymeric's id is: `82247543-5c2d-46d9-9a0d-fe25482922b5`
+- David's id is: `2d614bef-2b01-4021-b63a-9d04658536f3`
-The question we will be asking:
+- Example of the questions we will be asking:
     - "What did Aymeric and I discuss last week?"
     - "Where does Aymeric live?"
     - "What did David tell me about the roadmap?"
 - [ ] Your solution is multitenant.
 Users can only search their own history using their user ID.
 - [ ] Users can query their chat history through an API endpoint.

 ## Bonus